zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport-getmethodprops-method.md

 ## <a name="parameters"></a>Parameter
  `mb`
- [in] Das MethodDef-Token, das die Methode zum Zurückgeben von Metadaten für darstellt.
+ [in] The MethodDef token that represents the method to return metadata for.

  `pClass`
- [out] Ein Zeiger auf ein TypeDef-Token, das den Typ darstellt, der die Methode implementiert.
+ [out] A Pointer to a TypeDef token that represents the type that implements the method.

  `szMethod`
- [out] Ein Zeiger auf einen Puffer, der den Namen der Methode hat.
+ [out] A Pointer to a buffer that has the method's name.

  `cchMethod`
- [in] Die angeforderte Größe des `szMethod`.
+ [in] The requested size of `szMethod`.

  `pchMethod`
- [out] Ein Zeiger auf die Größe in Breitzeichen `szMethod`, oder im Fall von abschneiden, die tatsächliche Anzahl von Breitzeichen in den Methodennamen.
+ [out] A Pointer to the size in wide characters of `szMethod`, or in the case of truncation, the actual number of wide characters in the method name.

  `pdwAttr`
- [out] Ein Zeiger auf Flags der Methode zugeordnet werden soll.
+ [out] A pointer to any flags associated with the method.

  `ppvSigBlob`
- [out] Ein Zeiger auf die binäre Metadatensignatur der Methode.
+ [out] A pointer to the binary metadata signature of the method.

  `pcbSigBlob`
- [out] Ein Zeiger auf die Größe in Bytes der `ppvSigBlob`.
+ [out] A Pointer to the size in bytes of `ppvSigBlob`.

  `pulCodeRVA`
- [out] Ein Zeiger auf die relative virtuelle Adresse der Methode.
+ [out] A pointer to the relative virtual address of the method.

  `pdwImplFlags`
- [out] Ein Zeiger auf die Implementierungsflags für die Methode.
+ [out] A pointer to any implementation flags for the method.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll enthalten
+ **Library:** Included as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]